Abu-Salah-Musha-Lemon/project-info/README.md

 8. "Retailing Management" by Michael Levy and Barton A. Weitz
 9. "The Lean Supply Chain: Managing the Challenge at Tesco" by Barry Evans and Robert Mason
 10. "Point of Sale Software Buying Guide" by John Harris
+11. "Principles of Supply Chain Management: A Balanced Approach" by Joel D. Wisner, Keah-Choon Tan, and G. Keong Leong
+12. "Inventory Control and Management" by Donald Waters
+13. "Retail Management: A Strategic Approach" by Barry Berman and Joel R. Evans
+14. "The Theory of Inventory Management" by David F. Pyke and Richard B. Spearman
+15. "Retail Supply Chain Management" by James B. Ayers

 **Reference Websites:**